rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/recovery.md

 weight: 5
 date: 2017-01-04
 description: >
-  Show your user how to work through some end to end examples.
+  How to use the recovery partition to reset the system or perform upgrades.
 ---

 cOS derivatives have a recovery mechanism built-in which can be leveraged to restore the system to a known point.
 At installation time, the recovery partition is created from the installation medium.